openstack-archive/fuel-docs/pages/about-fuel/0030-how-it-works.rst

    necessary.

 .. fancybox:: /_images/010-how-it-works_svg.png
-    :width: 300px
+    :width: 400px
-    :height: 300px
+    :height: 400px

-Fuel comes with several pre-defined deployment configurations, some of which include additional options from which you can choose.
+Fuel comes with several pre-defined deployment configurations, some of them include additional configuration options that allow you to adapt OpenStack deployment to your environment.

-..
-    FuelWeb integrates all of the components of Fuel Library into a unified, web-based graphical user interface that walks administrators through the process of installing and configuring a fully functional OpenStack environment.
+Fuel UI integrates all of the deployments scripts into a unified, web-based graphical user interface that walks administrators through the process of installing and configuring a fully functional OpenStack environment.